-But before you dive in head-first, there are a few important things you should know about accounting templates and other accounting software.
+But before you dive in, there are a few important things to know about accounting templates, spreadsheet-based bookkeeping, and when it may make sense to use a more flexible work platform.

-In this article, we will explain what accounting is, how Excel accounting templates work, and how monday.com’s Accounting Template can take your organization’s accounting to the next level.
+In this article, we’ll explain what accounting templates are, how Excel accounting templates work, and how monday.com’s Accounting Template can help teams organize accounting-related workflows in one connected workspace.

 What is an Excel accounting template?